Information for architects paying their own annual retention fee.

 Money raised from misuse of title and architect disciplinary fines are paid to the HM Treasury, not ARB.
 In the area of title regulation we can only attempt to recover legal costs, a small fraction of the total expenditure of action, which is not always possible to recover from the defendant.

 It is important for any organisation to have reserves to cover unforeseen events that might arise as well as legal challenges, which all regulators can face.
-Our Board can, and do, divert funds from these reserves to help us respond to unbudgeted expenditure demands as needed to minimise impact on the fee.
+While there is a set level of reserves we must maintain and cannot drop below, our Board can divert funds from these reserves to help us respond to unbudgeted expenditure demands as needed to minimise impact on the fee.
+This is what has been done for 2021.

 Q3.
 Why is the payment deadline 31 December?